RMS Andania (1921): Construction

-Use during WW II
+Use during World War II

 At the start of World War II, Andania was requisitioned for use as an armed merchant cruiser (as was her sister ship Aurania) and armed with six old 6-inch (152 mm) guns, two 3-inch (76 mm) anti-aircraft guns and several machine guns.
 On 25 November 1939 she took up her naval duties as HMS Andania with the Northern Patrol.